crashoverride777/swifty-receipt-validator/README.md

 - v1.0.1

 Small change to the validation method.
-You now pass in the transaction identifier instead of the transaction itself.
+You now pass in the product identifier instead of the transaction.
 Please read the instructions again.

 - v1.0